Here’s a little background on me.

 My fifth novel is a story that many people know the ending to, but not the beginning to – the Jennie Wade, Culp brothers story of Gettysburg.
 “A House Divided Against Itself” follows Jack Skelley, Wesley and William Culp through their enlistment and war service before they end up back in Gettysburg.
 So now, as Paul Harvey would have said “You know the rest of the story.”

-I have also published three other non-fiction books.
+I have also published five non-fiction books.
 “The U.S. Colored Troops at Andersonville Prison” is the untold story of 105 black prisoners in that famous Confederate prison.
 Since then I am also tracking black prisoners at all the other Confederate prisons (there were 51 prisons) and have found over 2,600.
 A book has been published on that topic too.
 My book on the formation of the state of West Virginia, “Countdown to West Virginia Statehood” was published in time for the 100th anniversary of that occurrence in June 2013.
-My other non-fiction book was a tribute to Ranson for their Centennial called “The History of Ranson, WV –1910-2010.”
+Another non-fiction book was a tribute to Ranson for their Centennial called “The History of Ranson, WV –1910-2010.”

 I graduated from Dixon High School in Dixon, Illinois and have a Biology degree (go figure) from Northern Illinois University in DeKalb, Illinois.
 I live close to my son, Craig, and my daughter, Kelli, and my six grandchildren.